pleachcx/encore_gatsby/content/posts/floor-transformation.md

 categories:
   - category: Our Work
 meta:
-  description: Renovated flooring
+  description: ""
-  title: Floor Transformation
+  title: Working From Home
 ---
 Working From Home (WFH) spaces continue to be at the top of buyers shopping lists.
 If your place doesn't offer this space, we can simply build and/or stage one for you so that you can attract the most number of buyers.
 The greater the number of buyers, the greater your sale price.